Microwave radiometry of a quantum-critical, hybrid Josephson array: Calibration

-The second calibration procedure we apply is done to convert the noise power at `RT' measured in watts into temperature units at point `SW', see diagram in Fig.~\ref{fig:fig_fridge}.
+The second calibration procedure we apply is done to convert the noise power at `RT' measured in watts into temperature units at point `SW', see diagram in \reffig{fig:fig_fridge}.
 To do this, we measure the radiation emanating from the sample (at 0 gate voltage), from the $50~\mathrm{\Omega}$ cap on the $700~\mathrm{mK}$ `still' stage, and from the $50~\mathrm{\Omega}$ cap on the mixing chamber stage as a function of temperature from base ($\sim 50~\mathrm{mK}$) to $1~\mathrm{K}$.

-The results of these measurements are shown in Fig.~\ref{fig:fig_calibration}.
+The results of these measurements are shown in \reffig{fig:fig_calibration}.
 In the left panel, the measured noise power (referred to the point `RT' as described above) is plotted as a function of the temperature of the stage where the sample or $50~\mathrm{\Omega}$ cap is located, i.e. the sample and $50~\mathrm{\Omega}$ cap on the mixing chamber stage are plotted versus the temperature of the mixing chamber stage ($T_\mathrm{cryo}$) as it is swept from base temperature to $1~\mathrm{K}$ and the noise from the $50~\mathrm{\Omega}$ cap on the still stage is plotted versus the temperature of the still stage as the temperature of the mixing chamber is swept from base to $1~\mathrm{K}$.

-In the right panel, all measured noise is plotted as a function of $T_\mathrm{cryo}$ stage.
-Although it is intuitive that noise power emitted from the load should be proportional to the load temperature, we see in Fig.~\ref{fig:fig_calibration}a that this is not the case for the load located on the still stage.
+In the right panel, all measured noise is plotted as a function of mixing chamber ($T_\mathrm{cryo}$).
+Although it is intuitive that noise power emitted from the load should be proportional to the load temperature, we see in \reffig[a]{fig:fig_calibration} that this is not the case for the load located on the still stage.
 This discrepancy can be eliminated if a loss, $\eta$, between the `SW' and `AMP' points is introduced.
-This loss couples irradiation from the load on the still plate with the irradiation from the bath with $T_\mathrm{cryo}$, where we implied that the bath temperature is $T_\mathrm{cryo}$ because all the lossy components are installed on the mixing chamber plate.
-Thus, the suggestive model to convert power in watts to temperature units is:
+This loss couples irradiation from the load on the still plate with the irradiation from the bath with $T_\mathrm{cryo}$, where we implied that the bath temperature is at $T_\mathrm{cryo}$ because all the lossy components are installed on the mixing chamber plate.
+Thus, the suggestive model for the measured power emitted from loads located at different stages is:

 where $P_\mathrm{still}$ is the noise power measured at the point `RT' coming from the $50~\mathrm{\Omega}$ cap on the still stage, $G$ is the gain of the low temperature amplifier, $\eta$ is the loss between the points `SW' and `AMP', $T_\mathrm{still}$ is the temperature of the still stage, $T_\mathrm{cryo}$ is the temperature of the mixing chamber stage, $T_\mathrm{add}$ is the added noise temperature of low temperature amplifier, and $P_\mathrm{cryo}$ is the noise measured at `RT' coming from the $50~\mathrm{\Omega}$ cap on the mixing chamber stage or from the sample (for a sample which is in equilibrium with the fridge).